DocOtak/jsonprofile/README.md

         "index": "quality flag" // where "index" must be in the columns of "index", "awaiting", or "missing", convert numbers to strings
       },
       "excahnge_footer": "", // anything that comes after the "END_DATA"
-      "exchange_unit": "", // there are some funny unit names in exchange format that are not actually units e.g. ITS-90 },
+    },

   /// Really crazy idea...